beythstudio/beythstudio-legal/assets/legal/en/support_portal.md

 5. Screenshots, logs, or crash identifiers if available

 ## Special topics
-- **Security or vulnerability reports**: Email `security@beythstudio.com`.
+- **Security or vulnerability reports**: Email `support@beythstudio.com` with subject `[Security]`.
 Share reproduction steps, impacted components, and any temporary mitigations.
 We acknowledge within 48 hours.
 - **Legal / compliance requests**: Email `support@beythstudio.com` with subject `[Legal]`.
 Include the requesting party, legal basis, deadline, and your preferred contact information.
 - **Press / partnership enquiries**: Email `support@beythstudio.com` with subject `[Press]`, and note your organisation, proposal outline, and preferred contact window.